Junius Brutus Booth: Move to the United States

 In 1825–1826 and 1836–1837, Booth made tours of his native England.
 He took his whole family with him for the second of these.
 During their stay in England, one of his children, Henry Byron, succumbed to smallpox.
 By 1831, he had become the manager of the Adelphi Theatre in Baltimore.
-His acclaim continued to grow throughout the rest of his life; Walt Whitman described him as "the grandest histrion [sic] of modern times."
+His acclaim continued to grow throughout the rest of his life; Walt Whitman described him as "the grandest histrion of modern times."
 Although his relationship with Holmes, his supposed wife, was relatively happy, four of their children died, three in the same year (1833), when epidemics of cholera occurred.
 In addition, he suffered from alcoholism, which had an effect on the entire family.

-Booth’s alcoholism also caused him to become increasingly unpredictable and reckless.
+Booth's alcoholism also caused him to become increasingly unpredictable and reckless.
 He would drop lines, miss scenes, and cause chaos onstage.
 During a performance of Hamlet, Booth suddenly left the scene he was playing with Ophelia, scurried up a ladder, and perched up in the backdrops crowing like a rooster until his manager retrieved him.
 He was once booked for a sold-out performance in Richmond, then disappeared from town for several days.
 Eventually, he was found with "ragged, besotted wretches, the greatest actor on the American stage."

 Booth's alcoholism and violent nature often caused problems onstage during his performances.
 On several occasions, when he played the title character in Richard III, the actor playing the Earl of Richmond fled the stage when Booth became too aggressive during their dueling scene.
 One night, when Booth was appearing as Othello, the actress playing Desdemona had to be rescued by other cast members when Booth tried to genuinely suffocate her with a pillow.

 Booth soon became so unreliable that he had to be locked into his hotel rooms with a guard standing watch.
 Often, he would still find ways of escaping to drink at a nearby tavern.
-Once, when a theater manager locked Booth in his dressing room before a performance, Booth bribed a stage hand to go out and buy a bottle of whiskey.
+Once, when a theatre manager locked Booth in his dressing room before a performance, Booth bribed a stage hand to go out and buy a bottle of whiskey.
 As the stage hand stood outside the door, Booth stuck a drinking straw through the keyhole and sipped whiskey from the bottle.